-If you're using a supported browser and do not have a problematic ad blocker but Scroll is still not working, you should check your browser's privacy settings.
+If you're using a supported browser and don't have a problematic ad blocker but Scroll is still not working, check your browser's privacy settings.
 You may have chosen a setting in your browser that makes it hard for Scroll to work.
+This debug tool can also help, or follow the instructions below.

 If you have "block third-party cookies" enabled in Chrome's cookie settings, you will need to add "scroll.com" to the allow list.